eyang9001/VisualizeBikeRide/README.md

 ## Parse through exported XML files from Strava to visualize recorded rides

-The program will read the Strava file and run through the route while showing the altitude on the left and heart rate (if included) on the right.
+The program will read your Strava file and run through the route while showing the altitude on the left and heart rate (if recorded) on the right.

 ## Authors